Learning To Make More Eye Contact With People

 You might be making more eye contact than you think

-It's totally possible that if you're looking for help on how to make eye contact that you really do look away too much.
-If other people have made comments that your eye contact is poor, then this is definitely the case.
-However, I'll put this out there because sometimes people feel like they're not making enough eye contact, but they actually are.
-When they speak to people they're generally looking in their direction and come across as attentive, but because they don't feel like they're constantly aware of looking other people directly in the eyes, they believe they're not doing enough.
+It's totally possible that if you're searching for help on how to make eye contact that you really do look away too much.
+If you've gotten comments that your eye contact is poor, then this is definitely the case.
+However, I'll put this point out there because sometimes people feel like they're not making enough eye contact, but they actually are.
+When they speak to someone they're generally looking in their direction and come across as attentive, but because they don't feel like they're constantly aware of looking other people directly in the eyes, they believe they're not doing it enough.

 You can accomplish quite a bit without making ideal eye contact

-All things being equal making good eye contact is better than not doing it, but I'd hardly say it's a factor that will completely make or break your social success.
-If someone has many of other things going for them socially, the fact that they sometimes are looking away from someone while they're talking to them isn't going to be a huge deal.
+All things being equal, making good eye contact is better than not doing it, but I'd hardly say it's a factor that will completely make or break your social success.
+If someone has many of other things going for them socially, the fact that they sometimes look away from their conversation partners isn't going to be a huge deal.
 If you wish your eye contact was better then by all means work on it, but don't agonize over it too much.

 Try to get into the habit of making more eye contact gradually, not all at once

-It may be more helpful to slowly work your way up to making a good amount of eye contact.
+It may be more helpful to slowly ramp up to making a solid amount of eye contact.
 It will take time before making eye contact becomes an automatic, effortless skill.
-Don't expect yourself to go from 0 to 100% overnight and then never go back.
+Don't expect yourself to go from 0 to 100% overnight, and then never go back.
 It's the same as how someone who eats poorly usually can't just drop everything one day and switch to an ultra-healthy diet.
 The points below will go into more detail about some sub-skills you can work on.

 Try using the TV as practice